 Consider what your trustee has to do and how long it would take a reasonable person to perform these tasks.
 Most often it takes months, perhaps as long as a year, before a trust is in a condition to make the residuary distributions.
 It is unusual, but not impossible, for it to take longer than that.

-If you have given your trustee an appropriate amount of time to make the outright distributions and they have not been made, then there may be a problem.
+Suppose you have given your trustee an appropriate amount of time to make the outright distributions and they have not been made, then there may be a problem.
 If your trustee is communicating with you and is providing you with financial information for the trust, then give serious consideration to what the trustee is telling you.
-If the trustee is not communicating with you or will not provide financial information, then those are warnings sign they are breaching their fiduciary duty to you.
+When the trustee is not communicating with you or will not provide financial information, then those are warnings sign they are breaching their fiduciary duty to you.

 Trustee Who Thinks He Is An Investment Guru

-Here are some actual situations our clients have faced in which the trustee was clearly breaching their duty to administer the trust according to its terms.
+Here are some actual situations our clients have faced in which the trustee was clearly breaching their duty.
+Not administering the trust according to its terms.
 First, the trustee who was our client’s brother believed he was an excellent asset manager.
 So, in order to benefit all his siblings, he told them directly he was going to keep the entire residuary estate in the trust and would invest for the benefit of all the children.
 He did not have any specific plan.
 Mostly he suggested that he had his eyes on some particular stocks and the rest he would use to flip houses.
 This was not anywhere close to making an outright distribution of the remaining trust assets as required by the trust terms.
 His failure to distribute the remaining trust assets was a breach of his fiduciary duty.

 Trustee Who Claims To Have Verbal Instructions At Odds With The Trust